department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/content/stem-22-10203-content.md

 **To be eligible for the [Edith Nourse Rogers STEM Scholarship](https://benefits.va.gov/gibill/fgib/stem.asp), you must meet all the requirements below.
 You:**

-* Are using or recently used Post-9/11 GI Bill or Fry Scholarship benefits.
+* **Education benefit:** Are using or recently used Post-9/11 GI Bill or Fry Scholarship benefits.

-* Are enrolled in a bachelor’s degree program for science, technology, engineering, or math (STEM), **or** have already earned a STEM bachelor’s degree and are pursuing a teaching certification.
-[See approved STEM programs](https://benefits.va.gov/gibill/docs/fgib/STEM_Program_List.pdf)
+* **STEM degree:** Are enrolled in a bachelor’s degree program for science, technology, engineering, or math (STEM), **or** have already earned a STEM bachelor’s degree and are pursuing a teaching certification.
+[See eligible programs](https://benefits.va.gov/gibill/docs/fgib/STEM_Program_List.pdf)

-* Have used all of your education benefits or are within 6 months of doing so when you submit your application.
+* **Remaining entitlement:** Have used all of your education benefits or are within 6 months of doing so when you submit your application.
 [Check your remaining benefits](https://www.va.gov/education/gi-bill/post-9-11/ch-33-benefit/)

 #### 2. Prepare